hongqin/USA-census-county-level/README.md

 2020 December 29 <br>
 Hong Qin removed the header and footnotes, and deleted 2 middle columns, and saved the file as csv.
+Hong removed a dot in front county name using BBEdit replace all.